RedisLabs/redislabs-docs/content/platforms/kubernetes/reference/cluster-options.md

 - [`persistentSpec`](https://github.com/RedisLabs/redis-enterprise-k8s-docs/blob/master/redis_enterprise_cluster_api.md#redisenterpriseclusterspec):

-    You can add a `storageClassName` that specifies the [StorageClass](https://kubernetes.io/docs/concepts/storage/storage-classes/) used for your nodes’ persistent disks.
+    You can add a `storageClassName` that specifies the [Storage Class](https://kubernetes.io/docs/concepts/storage/storage-classes/) used for your nodes’ persistent disks.
 For example, AWS uses “gp2” as a default, GKE uses “standard” and Azure uses "default".

     Also, adding a `volumeSize` lets you control the size of the persistent volume attached to the Redis Enterprise pods.